dmbarbour/wikilon/docs/AwelonLang.md

         {R without a} [A] :a == {R, a=[A]}
         [{} → {R, a=[A]}] .a == [A] [{} → {R}]

-But the curly braces are a lie.
-Awelon has no concrete syntax for records.
-We can treat record constructor functions of form `[[A]:a [B]:b [C]:c]` as record values.
-However, it's still a function, subject to ad-hoc composition, abstraction, and factoring.
+But those curly braces are a lie.
+The actual record value is abstract and ephemeral, lacking a concrete syntax.
+Instead, we treat the record constructor function `[[A]:a [B]:b [C]:c]` as the record value.
+Like other functions, a record constructor is subject to ad-hoc composition, abstraction, and factoring.
+Unlike other functions, we can easily leverage commutativity of labels when factoring record constructors.

 For variants, first consider that basic sum type `(A+B)` has a Church encoding `∀r.(A→r)→(B→r)→r`.
-That is, an observer shall supply a "handler" for each case, and the value itself selects and applies one handler, dropping the others.
-The order of handlers corresponds directly to order within the data type.
+That is, an observer will supply a "handler" for each case, and the value itself selects and applies one handler, dropping the others.
 For labeled sums, we simply need a labeled product of handlers - `[[OnA]:a [OnB]:b [OnC]:c ...]`.
-A variant value could have concrete representation `[.label [Value] case]`.
+Variant values could have concrete representation like `[.label [Value] case]`.

-        [[OnA]:a [OnB]:b [OnC]:c] .a [ValA] case == [ValA] OnA
+        [[OnA]:a [OnB]:b] .a [ValA] case == [ValA] OnA
         case = [] b b a a d

 *Background:* Originally, my intention for Awelon was to leverage accelerators and editable views to model labeled data explicitly.
 Church encoding of labeled data is not difficult: a record as a trie, a label as a path.
-I still feel reluctant about introducing this as a primitive Awelon extension.
-However, primitive labels make it easier to infer static types, preserve labels upon error, reason locally about which observations can be made, which refactorings are safe.
-Naive implementation should also be a lot more efficient.
+I still feel reluctant about introducing labels as a primitive Awelon extension.
+However, primitive labels make it easier to infer static types, preserve labels in output or upon error, or reason locally about which observations can be made and which refactorings are safe.
+Further, it's easier to achieve acceptable performance without complicated accelerators.

 ## Secure Hash Resources